jaco6604/VideoCompilationPage/README.md

 -How to use `<iframe>` to embed YouTube videos and set titles for sake of accessibility.
 -How to oranize content for clarity and simple browsing.

-## Demo
-You can view the live page here: [VideoCompilationPage Live](https://jaco6604.github.io/VideoCompilationPage/)